0xadada/interviewee/README.md

 * Can vacation days be taken in advance and retroactively given?
 * What are the daily work hours, is it flexible?
 * Is there telecommute / work remotely policy?

+Later in the interview process, before the interviewee is required to make a decision to accept any potential offer, these questions will be invaluable.

+## Employee Trust
+* Is there a sign-in/clock-in system
+* Do you require employees to sign an NDA?
+* Do you require employees to sign a non-Disparagement agreement?
+* Do you use cameras or surveillance systems to monitor employees?
+* How do you disallowed off-hours freelance or open-source development?
+* Do you censor or monitor the internet, phone or email?
+* Do you require potential hires to provide login/password information for social media?

 ## Benefits
 * Is there a bonus or incentive system?